Drain Cleaning Tips »

 To Clean Your RV Holding Tanks

 - Using a 1‑1/2" hole saw that attaches to your drill, you can cut a top access port in a clear RV sewer extender fitting, sanding smooth any sharp edges from the cut.
-Then connect the extender to the RV tank dump line and insert the tank cleaner nozzle through the access port.
-This minimizes spillage and allows you to inspect the dirty residue as it flushes out.
+The access port minimizes spillage when you hydro-jet the tank, and allows you to inspect the dirty residue as it flushes out.

-- Before you begin, put on fluid-resistant work gloves and eye protection.
+- Put on fluid-resistant work gloves and eye protection.

-- Connect the RV tank cleaner to your pressure washer, open both RV dump valves, turn on the pressure washer, and then guide the tank cleaner nozzle at least two feet into the drain opening before you open the control valve to pressurize the nozzle.
+- Connect the access port to the RV drain line, open the dump valve, and before you turn on the pressure washer guide the tank cleaner nozzle at least two feet into the drain.
+Then turn on the pressure washer and open the hydro-jetter hands-free control valve to pressurize the nozzle.

-- Maintain the flow of pressurized water and allow the nozzle to pull itself into the drain until you feel resistance as it reaches the end of a tank.
-You can also push in the line with one hand as you loop and rotate some of the hose in your other hand to help twist through any transitions in the drain.
+- Maintain the flow of pressurized water as you allow the nozzle to pull itself into the drain.
+You can loop and rotate some of the hose in your other hand to help twist through any drain elbows, and to move the nozzle into different corners of the tank.
+Important: do not insert the tank cleaner so far into the tank that it could repeatedly loop inside and tie up.

-- After you have finished cleaning the tanks, pull the tank cleaner out.
-Use care to turn off the control valve and stop the flow of pressurized water before the nozzle reaches the drain opening.
+- Turn off the hydro-jetter control valve and pull out the tank cleaner.
+Use care to stop the flow of pressurized water before the nozzle reaches the drain opening.

 You can visit the Clog Hog RV tank cleaner product page for more information, including a list of compatible pressure washers.